 The department offers majors and minors in both French and Spanish, but not in Italian.
 Courses counting toward these majors are conducted entirely in the appropriate language.
 The following regulations apply to majors and minors in both languages:

-4. No departmental course with a grade of less than C– is credited toward a major or minor.
+- No course with a grade of less than C– is credited toward a major or minor.
 For graduation, the minimum GPA required in courses counting toward a major or minor is 2.00 (C); all departmental courses taken in the major are used to calculate this average.

-, and five 400-level literature courses.
+and five 400-level literature courses.
 Students majoring in French must take two courses at the 350 level before enrolling in a 400-level literature course.
 Exceptions to this rule can be made only with the approval of the department chair.
 The 400-level courses are divided into the following categories: Pre-1900 (category 1) and Post-1900 (category 2).
 French:

 French majors must take at least two courses in each category.
 FREN 401

 may be counted toward the French major but may not fulfill the requirement for any category.
 Spanish majors must take at least two courses from category 1.